bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 | `thStyle` | Object | JavaScript object representing CSS styles you would like to apply to the table field `<th>`
 | `formatter` | String or Function | A formatter callback function, can be used instead of slots for real table fields (i.e. fields, that have corresponding data at items array)

-Notes:
+>***Notes:***
- - Field properties, if not present, default to null unless otherwise stated above.
+ >- *Field properties, if not present, default to null unless otherwise stated above.*
- - `thClass` and `tdClass` will not work with classes that are defined in scoped CSS
+ >- *`thClass` and `tdClass` will not work with classes that are defined in scoped CSS*
- - For information on the syntax supported by `thStyle`, see [Class and Style Bindings](https://vuejs.org/v2/guide/class-and-style.html#Binding-Inline-Styles) in the Vue.js guide.
+ >- *For information on the syntax supported by `thStyle`, see [Class and Style Bindings](https://vuejs.org/v2/guide/class-and-style.html#Binding-Inline-Styles) in the Vue.js guide.*
- - Any additional properties added to the field objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering.
+ >- *Any additional properties added to the field objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering.*
-- by design, slots and formatter are **mutually exclusive**.
-Ie. if formatter defined at field props, then slot will not be used even if it defined for this field.
+>- *by design, slots and formatter are **mutually exclusive**.
+Ie. if formatter defined at field props, then slot will not be used even if it defined for this field.*

 ### Items (record data)
 `items` are real table data record objects in array format.
 Example format: